 2:10 a.m. – 3:00 p.m. // Session 3: Service System Management- Housing as Means and End //

-A panel of professionals representing education, employment, economic development, and housing will speak about the partnership work with the Cochrane DSSAB in supporting housing options and promoting well-being.
+A panel of professionals representing education, employment, economic development, and housing spoke about the partnership work with the Cochrane DSSAB in supporting housing options and promoting well-being.

 - Michelle Leigh, Superintendent of Education District School Board Ontario Northeast